 An Emergency Order for the Protection of the Greater Sage-Grouse (Emergency Order) was made to address the imminent threats of the Sage-Grouse within the habitat that is necessary for their survival or recovery.
-It contains prohibitions that apply on a number of legal subdivisions4 found on provincial and federal crown lands and the road allowances found between those legal subdivisions, which include and surround all leks (mating sites) that were active with male Sage-Grouse in at least one of the years between 2007 and 2012.
-These legal subdivisions are listed in Part 1 or 2 of Schedule 1 of the Emergency Order and overlap with some of the critical habitat identified in this recovery strategy.
-Once the Emergency Order comes into force, the restrictions set out in the Emergency Order prevail over those set out in this recovery strategy, to the extent that they address the same activity, as non-compliance with the emergency order would be considered destruction of critical habitat.
+The Emergency Order contains prohibitions that apply on provincial and federal crown lands within a number of legal subdivisions5, and along road allowances that lie between those legal subdivisions, that are listed in Part 1 or 2 of Schedule 1 of the Emergency Order.
+These legal subdivisions and associated road allowances include and broadly surround all leks occupied by one or more male Sage-Grouse in at least one of the years between 2007 and 2012.
+The area included in the Emergency Order overlaps with much of the critical habitat identified in this recovery strategy.
+There is also considerable overlap between the restrictions in the Emergency Order and the activities listed in the following four subsections of this Amended Recovery Strategy.
+Wherever the two documents address the same activities, the restrictions set out in the Emergency Order prevail over those set out in this recovery strategy.
+The critical habitat identified in this recovery strategy, most of which is also included in the Emergency Order, covers a total of 2812 km2 plus 12.5 km2 for leks.

-In addition to the activities prohibited in the emergency order, the activities in the following nonexhaustive list are likely to result in destruction of critical habitat:
+In addition to the activities prohibited in the emergency order, example activities provided in the following non-exhaustive lists are likely to result in destruction of critical habitat: